thewander02/cfinder/README.md

 ## Built With

-This Project is built with Next JS with Supabase as the database.
+This Project is built with Next JS, MUI, and Supabase.